kristofer-rivera/predicting-life-expectancy/README.md

 2. Is there a linear relationship between schooling and life expectancy?
 Is this a real correlation or is it because schooling is correlated with income composition?
 Which is the more important causal variable for life expectancy?

-3. Is there a significant relationship between status as a developing country and infant mortality?
+3. Is there a relationship between a countries' development status and infant mortality?
+Are these dependent on eachother?

-4. Is there a signifiant relationship between gdp and life expectancy?
+4. Is there a linear relationship between gdp and life expectancy?

 5. Is there a linear relationship between hiv_aids prevelance and life expectancy?